noshotbigjuicersbilal151/fanduelProject/README.md

  >  ```
  >  $ ./test
  >  ```
- >  The program will ask you for a month, day, and year in order.
+ >  The program will ask you for a month, day, and year in order. ex 02,28,2015
  > ```
- >  Enter month: ex 02
+ >  Enter month: 02
- >  Enter day: ex 28
+ >  Enter day: 28
- >  Enter year: ex 2015
+ >  Enter year: 2015
  > ```
  >  Inputting the date will bring up the best line up possible on that day.
  >  Inputting the date as 04/13/2016 or 4/13/2016 will find the same best line up.